Positselski duality in $\infty$-categories: General preliminaries

 \subsection{Coalgebras, monads and comonads}

 We denote the category of commutative algebras in $\C$ by $\CAlg(\C)$.
 These are the coherently commutative ring objects in $\C$.
-By \cite[2.4.2.7]{Lurie_HA} there is a symmetric monoidal structure on $\C\op$, and we define the category of $\E_\infty$-coalgebras in $\C$ to be the category $\cCAlg(\C):= \CAlg(\C\op)\op$.
-We will from now on omit the prefix $\E_\infty$ and refer to objects in $\cCAlg(\C)$ as \emph{commutative coalgebras}, or simply just \emph{coalgebras}.
-Classical coalgebras will be referred to as \emph{discrete} in order to avoid confusion.
+By \cite[2.4.2.7]{Lurie_HA} there is a symmetric monoidal structure on $\C\op$, and we define the category of cocommutative coalgebras in $\C$ to be the category